Master of Computer

 - Select Fall (Aug-Dec) 2020 for the semester of entry.

-- Scroll down to Natural Sciences and select and select Computer Science Option III (Online Master's Program).
+- Scroll down to Natural Sciences and select and select Computer Science (MS in Computer Science Online Program).

 - Continue on with the application.